ConnorHowell/vwflash-docs/flashing/flashing-with-vwflash.md

 <img src="../assets/images/x13.png" width="700" />

-{: .info }
-At this point, your car will not start or run.
+{: .info } At this point, your car will not start or run.
 It is in a patched bootloader, without any software.
 You now need to install software on it.

 ## Flashing your new software.
+{: .warning } At this point, **do not use the "unlock FRF"**.
+Attempting to flash this now **WILL** result in a bricked ECU.
+You have been warned...

 * Pick "Open Folder..." and navigate to your Tune folder.
 * Pick "Full Flash Unlocked (BIN/FRF)".
-* Pick the `FL_XX_XX.bin` file *matching your car*.
+* Pick the `FL_XX_XX.bin` file ***matching your car***.
 This example is for a US Golf R which originally had 8V0906259H__0002 on it, so I picked 8V0902659K__0003 as an update.
 It is critical that you make sure that this BIN either matches your car's software version, or is compatible per the matrix above.
 * Pick Flash.

 <img src="../assets/images/selectbin.png" width="700" />